nimo8741/Moore_CSCI2270_FinalProject/README.md

 Dependencies:

-System Requirements:  Computer that can run
+System Requirements:  Computer that can run and compile a C++ program.
+No special dependencies.

 Group Members:
 This project is created by Nicholas Moore and Scott Schubert